 Our skills strategy will build upon Heathrow’s existing economic development programmes, which have achieved sustained employment for many local residents through Heathrow’s Employment and Skills Academy.

-Under the leadership of Lord Blunkett, our new Taskforce will help shape a plan for the delivery of 10,000 apprenticeships by 2030, leading to quality careers for the long term.
+Under the leadership of Lord Blunkett, our new Taskforce will help shape a plan to create 5,000 additional apprenticeships bringing the total to 10,000 by 2030, leading to quality careers for the long term.